Department of Physical Therapy

 PTBS 52405 Therapeutic Exercise (NLA)

 A comprehensive analysis of the scientific principles of exercise commonly used in physical therapy practice.
 Specific exercise programs address muscle performance, endurance, mobility, and balance impairments.
 Adaptations of tissue on activity and immobilization are also discussed.
-Prerequisites: PTBS 31300; PTBS 52102; PTBS 53702 (S,Y)
+Prerequisites: PTBS 31300; PTBS 52102; PTBS 53702 3 credits.
+(S,Y)

 3 Credits